 Another great thing about hostels is nearly always having access to an actual kitchen when travelling.
 If you’re on a budget, this is a great way to save money.
 On occasion, I bought premade pasta dishes and simply warmed them in the microwave for dinner.
 I liked having smaller meals at night, as I was usually out eating substantial traditional dishes at lunch.

 Depending on where you’re staying and how long your trip is, this point may not be applicable.
 But if travelling for an extended time, bringing your own towel is going to be a great money saver.
-Case in point: Generator Hostels in Amsterdam were charging €5 to rent a standard towel (ridiculous).
+Case in point: Generator Hostel in Amsterdam were charging €5 to rent a standard towel (ridiculous).
 But some hostels did offer free towels as well.

 I always liked to prepare my outfit for the next day before I go to bed.
 I’d place my clothes on my suitcase or in my locker, which made life a lot easier in the morning.
 Trying to search for an outfit while everyone’s sleeping is too much effort.
 I’d also recommend leaving your PJs on your bed if you’ll be getting back to the room when most people will be asleep.